dave-parks/silclss-signage/readme.md

 # Todo
 - ~~Document code (in progress)~~
 - Secure API keys
+  - API keys transferred to YAML, need to go back to old commits and old lines from git
   - Maybe [this](https://stackoverflow.com/questions/40865425/how-to-remove-sensitive-data-api-key-across-git-commit-history) will help?
   - Also [this](https://python.land/data-processing/python-yaml)
   - [This](https://stackoverflow.com/questions/52998628/correct-way-for-storing-api-keys-to-credentials-yml-enc) as well